robusta-dev/robusta/docs/configuration/alertmanager-integration/grafana-alert-manager.rst

 Grafana AlertManager
 ****************************************

+If you use Grafana alerts, you're using a `special instance of AlertManager embedded inside Grafana <https://grafana.com/docs/grafana/latest/alerting/fundamentals/alertmanager/>`_.

-This guide walks you through integrating a `Grafana AlertManager <https://grafana.com/docs/grafana/latest/alerting/fundamentals/alertmanager/>`_ with Robusta.
-You will need to configure two integrations: both a push integration and a pull integration.
+To integrate that AlertManager with Robusta, you will need to configure both a push and a pull integration, as follows.

 Configure Push Integration
 ============================

-A push integrations is required for AlertManager to push alerts to Robusta.
-To configure it, you must add a receiver and route to AlertManger's configuration:
+A push integration sends alerts from Grafana to Robusta.
+To configure it:

-Copy the configuration below to the appropriate AlertManager config file:

 .. include:: ./_alertmanager-config.rst

-.. include:: ./_testing_integration.rst

 .. include:: ./_pull_integration.rst